pablopuch/scrapy/README.md

 </p>

 # Mini Scrapy project
 This is a small project to see how the Python Scrapy library works and how we can get data from different web pages.
+In this case we are going to scrape the online shop "elcorteingles.es" and get the name, brand and price of all the keyboards it sells and download it in a csv file.

 ## Installation process